- Share this article on Facebook

 - Share this article on Tumblr

 On Nov.
-17, 1978, the cast of Star Wars hit television screens with a holiday special that has been derided ever since it aired.
-Days after it premiered, however, The Hollywood Reporter reviewed the two-hour CBS show, saying that it “was a welcome surprise.”
-Read the original review below:
+17, 1978, the cast of Star Wars hit television screens with a holiday special.
+Days after it premiered, The Hollywood Reporter reviewed the two-hour CBS show.
+The original review is below:

 If the prospect of a two-hour Star Wars Holiday Special conjured up visions of “May the force be with you” repeated ad nauseam in your head, this show on CBS was a welcome surprise.